akshayahuja2187/initial-server-setup-ubuntu/README.md

 Beside it this playbook also creates user and configures ssh server.

+## UFW

+Enables only port 22(ssh) for login.
+You need to edit from_ip=IP replacing IP with your IP Address to restrict to particular IP.

 ## Environment variables

 Copy `vars/main.yml.example` to `vars/main.yml` and change